natcap/invest.users-guide/source/getting_started.rst

 Working with the DEM
 ====================

 For the freshwater models SDR, NDR and Seasonal Water Yield, having a well-prepared digital elevation model (DEM) is critical.
-It must have no missing data, and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.
+It must have no missing data (holes of NoData values), and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.

 Here are some tips for working with the DEM and creating a hydrologically-correct DEM.
 Included is information on using built-in functions from ArcGIS and QGIS.
 There are other options for DEM processing as well, including ArcHydro, ArcSWAT, AGWA, and BASINS, which are not covered here.
 This is only intended to be a brief overview of the issues and methods involved in DEM preparation, not a GIS tutorial.